 There are no fees to participate.
 Old clothing and closed toe shoes are recommended.
 Call the park at 755-0676 for specific times.

 Flex your muscles and your nature know-how as a volunteer guide or education leader.
 Volunteers are needed to assist with nature programming and group hikes.
 Are you an avid bird-watcher?
 Share your love for all things avian by leading a group hike or discussion.
 Expert on trees?
 Come lead a group hike on an expedition through the Martin Park woods.
 Great opportunity for nature enthusiasts or students.
 For more information, call 755-0676.

 Group projects are available throughout the year for school, scout, home school and other community teams.
-Activities can range from basic park maintenance to special infrastructure projects suitable for Eagle Scout badges or 4-H clubs.
+Activities can range from basic park maintenance to special infrastructure projects suitable for Eagle Scout, Girl Scout Silver or Gold Awards, Adventure Scouts or 4-H Clubs.
+Scouts seeking to earn rankings or awards must start their project a year before their 18th birthday.
 To learn more about special volunteer programs, call the park naturalist at 755-0676.

 our Picnic Pavilion.
 The picnic pavilion at Martin Nature Park is

 available for birthday parties, group meetings and other outings.
 Nestled